 The best way to differentiate on-page and off-page SEO is by the terms themselves.

-On-page SEO refers to the elements that are visible to viewers on your site.
-It includes both technical and content choices, including but not limited to:
+On-page SEO refers to the elements that are included on the site, technical configurations as well as content, that search engines will take into consideration, including but not limited to:

 - URL structure